 Category: Books

 “How easy to become learned, how difficult to become truly human.”
-Ostad Elahi, thinker, judge, and remarkable musician of the 20th century, having spent his lifetime studying the essence and core principles of religions and the universal sayings of the wise and the sages, he conveys the quintessence of all religions : The religions differ only in their secondary aspects; otherwise, their fundamental objective and principles are the same.
-What is so particular about his thought is that he did not contend with the theoretical perspective of matters which he studied so meticulously.
-Instead, he experimented the …
+Ostad Elahi, thinker, judge, and remarkable musician of the 20th century, having spent his lifetime studying the essence and core principles of religions and the universal sayings of the sages, he conveys the quintessence of all religions : The religions differ only in their secondary aspects; otherwise, their fundamental objective and principles are the same.
+What is unique about his thought is that he did not contend with the theoretical perspective of matters which he studied so meticulously.
+Instead, he experimented the veracity of these principles in …

 Once upon a time, a king had three daughters.
 The beauty of the youngest, Psyche, ψυχή was beyond description.
 The fame of her beauty was spread all around that people from other countries would come to see her, and were fascinated by what they saw.
 In her praise, they sang odes to her and surrendered her with chaplets.
 So much so that even the altars of Venus were abandoned.
 Offended by the growing exaltation of a young mortal, Venus exclaimed : “ She shall not seize my divine honors for I will give her cause to repent of …